jeremyguillermin/Anonme/README.md

 # Anonme
-run all your network traffic through Tor and choose the nodes you want to enter, exit and exclude. tool developed for linux
+Run all your network traffic through Tor and choose the nodes you want to enter, exit and exclude.
+Tool developed for linux

 # Install
 sudo apt install tor